Zheyu-Wen/Academic-site/content/authors/admin/_index.md

 - Student
 ---

-Zheyu Wen is research assistant and master student in University of Michigan, Ann Arbor.
-His research interests include Computer Vision, Spatial temporal dynamic modeling for resting fMRI data and image processing.
-He is going to pursue Ph.D. program in Fall 2021.
+Zheyu Wen is a Graduate Research Assistant and Ph.D. student in UT-Austin.